Shinzo Abe: Assassination

 Yamagami had been trying to kill Hak Ja Han of the Unification Church since around 2002, but gave up because he could not get close to her, changing his target to Abe.
 Yamagami told investigators that he did not harbor any resentment for Abe's political beliefs, but had targeted him because he believed the former prime minister was responsible for spreading the religion in Japan.
 Abe and his family were known to have long-standing ties to the Unification Church, dating back to his grandfather Nobusuke Kishi; Abe himself had held speeches in support of the religious movement.
 According to research by Nikkan Gendai, half of the twenty members of the Fourth Abe Cabinet had connections to the Unification Church.
-The connection between the two groups was found peculiar by some as the South Korean-based Unification Church raised billions of dollars' worth of funds from its Japanese followers ("since the 1970s" most of the church's money has come from Japan) playing on feelings of "war guilt" towards Korea, while Abe was famous for his proudly unapologetic embrace of Japan's imperial past and denial of any oppression of Koreans.
+The connection between the two groups was found peculiar by some as the South Korean-based Unification Church raised billions of dollars' worth of funds from its Japanese followers ("since the 1970s" most of the church's money has come from Japan), playing on feelings of "war guilt" towards Korea, while Abe was famous for his proudly unapologetic embrace of Japan's imperial past and denial of any oppression of Koreans.

 In response to the shooting and his subsequent death, numerous present and former world leaders expressed their sympathies and support for Abe.
 His body was returned to Tokyo the day after his assassination and his state funeral took place on 27 September 2022.
+Yamagami was tried and convicted of Abe's murder, and sentenced to life imprisonment on 21 January 2026.

 Political positions

+Some have described Abe as a right-wing Japanese nationalist.
+In a 1996 book he co-wrote with two other lawmakers, Abe credits his grandfather Nobusuke Kishi as the source of his conservatism.
+In his memoir Towards a Beautiful Country, he writes that "A strong state is not a potential threat to political liberty that must be restrained by constitutionalism and civil society.
+It is the ultimate guarantor of national independence in a dangerous world governed by the law of the jungle".
+While accepting that strong states might be used against its citizens, he rejects the view that oppression is inherent in strong states but is instead caused by "closed governments" dominated by a small number of people.